 Each October we select one of our seedlings, never before introduced, to be named by you, our fellow Iris enthusiasts.
-This year’s candidate is a purple and white seedling, very logically (although unimaginatively) named B857-C. This purple-bearded delight stands 33 inches tall and blooms mid-to-late season.
-CONTEST NOW CLOSED.
-Thank you for your interest.
-Look for next year’s contest in October 2017.
+This year’s candidate is a lovely dark cherry, very logically (although unimaginatively) named MM1288-A. This newcomer stands 36 inches tall and blooms early in the season.

 Contest open to US residents only.
 Entry deadline is 9:00 p.m.
-Pacific, Wednesday, October 26, 2016.
-The winner will receive one plant of the named Iris (shipped summer 2017) and a $25 gift certificate to Schreiner’s Iris Gardens (mailed with a copy of the 2017 catalog in the spring of 2017).
+Pacific, Sunday, October 28, 2018.
+The winner will be notified via email in November 2018.
+Winner will receive one plant of the named Iris (shipped summer 2019) and a $25 gift certificate to Schreiner’s Iris Gardens (mailed with a copy of the 2019 catalog in the spring of 2019).

-The contest winner will be notified via email in early November.
+The contest winner will be notified via email.

 Sharing our passion for Iris,